-Potential significant sources of sediment discharging and applicable to UVA's MS4 include land disturbing activities, litter and street dust.
-In addition, there are several sites with municipal operations or that were identified as high-priority facilities under the MS4 Permit requirements that require SWPPPs.
+Potential significant sources of sediment discharging and applicable to UVA's MS4 include construction sites, litter and street dust.
+In addition, there are several sites with municipal operations that were identified as high-priority facilities under the MS4 Permit requirements that require SWPPPs.
 These sites have the potential to contribute to the benthic impairment as a result of urban runoff.
 For example, UVA's Facilities Management maintenance yards contain stockpiles of mulch and sand that could enter the storm sewer system and streams if not managed appropriately.
 Similarly, the Main Heat Plant has coal and ash handling operations that create an increased risk for sediment entering the storm system during runoff events.

-Other areas of consideration, due to the increased risk of urban runoff, are large parking lots and impervious surfaces that discharge to the storm system and are not treated by a downstream BMP.
+Other areas of consideration, due to the increased risk of urban runoff, are large parking lots and other impervious surfaces that discharge to the storm system and are not treated by a downstream BMP.
 These sizeable impermeable surfaces increase the velocity of runoff during storm events.
-Large volumes of water entering streams at high velocities, can cause erosion of stream banks and scour-related degradation.
-Instream erosion is identified as the largest contributor of land based non-point sediment load in the benthic impaired Rivanna River Watershed.
-As is noted in the Louis Berger TMDL Development Report (March 2008), "there is a higher level of sedimentation related to stream bank instability".
-Due to the University's location at the top of two tributaries to the Rivanna River, UVA is more prone to this condition.
+Large volumes of water entering streams at high velocities, can cause erosion of stream banks and scour-related degradation which can be compounded by a lack of or minimal riparian buffer.
+In-stream erosion associated with bank instability is identified as one of the largest contributors of land based non-point sediment load in the benthic impaired watersheds.
+Due to the University's location at the top of the four noted tributaries, UVA is more prone to this condition.